SvenRosvall/AutoLdrSpotDetector/README.md

     based on the state, but if there is some change at all.
   - Use mAvg-value to deduce trend.
 Use this trend instead of LDR status when deciding consensus.
+- Tuning parameters should be lifter out of AutoLdrSpotDetectors.cpp to the user defined sketch.